 We currently employ a diverse animal team on the farm.
-We have a flock of 20 chickens with 7 heritage breeds, and many colorful hybrids.
+We have a flock of over 20 chickens with 7 heritage breeds, and many colorful hybrids.
 Our rooster, Copper, protects his ladies with his life, and has never attacked a human.
 They produce a bounty of 6-8 unique colors of eggs, and their manure is a rich source of nutrients that gets added to the compost for farm fertility.
 We also have two dogs, Butters (Lemon Beagle) and Rosy (Golden Retriever), that create lots of mischief on the farm.
 They help maintain a rabbit and deer free garden.

 Tess Cooper grew up in Fairport and from an early age had a love of nature and all things living.
 She loved cooking and spent eight years working in a restaurant kitchen.
 While studying for her undergraduate degree in Theatre Studies and Math she spent three years living in Toronto, Canada and enjoying different foods from around the world.
 Tess then traveled home to become an associate teacher and pursue a master’s degree in teaching inclusive education.
 She is now excited to be a part of Macedon Center Farm and get the opportunity to combine her passions and experiences by growing and creating food for her family, friends, and community.